mind medicine australia · Mind Medicine Australia

 Mind Medicine Australia is also supported by an outstanding Board, Ambassadors, and an Advisory Panel of over 70 local and international experts in medicine, psychiatry, psychology, pharmacology, research, science more broadly, ethics, law, policy, anthropology, business and therapeutic practices.
 We have also developed a Lived Experience and Young Leaders Panel.

-As we move through 2023, our vision and capacity continue to grow.
-With these medicines becoming legally available in Australia, we turn our focus toward ensuring they are accessible and affordable to all Australians who could benefit from them.
+As we move through 2024, our vision and capacity continue to grow.
+With these medicines now legally available in Australia on a restricted basis, we turn our focus toward ensuring they are accessible and affordable to all Australians who meet the medical criteria.

 We ask for your continued and expanded support so that we can fund the path for psilocybin and MDMA-assisted psychotherapy to help treat the millions experiencing key mental illnesses in Australia.
 This is personal for every one of us.